Fractals and stories

 I’m going to ask you to think about something that may seem dull.
 It’s a trick.
 The closer you follow, the cooler it will be.
 Now watch my hands closely.

-Take a grid, like graph paper, that’s labeled with an x and y axis.
+Take a grid, like graph paper, that’s labeled with x and y axes.
 Draw a circle that’s 4 units wide, centered at x = 0, y = 0.
 Put a bead somewhere in the circle and mark its starting x and y.
 Now move it according to this formula: